Is Your Oral History Legal and Ethical?

 Publicly-funded organisations and places of deposit should also be aware of Freedom of Information legislation.
 Most information held by such bodies has to be made available to anyone who requests it in writing, though there are exemptions to public access, such as in cases where disclosure would be a breach of confidence.

 As a general rule places of deposit should ensure that names and personal details of interviewees are not passed on to third parties (for example broadcasters) without the consent of interviewees.
 Institutions should not become involved in any business arrangements which may result from such contacts.

 The Society’s Media Guidelines, (PDF – 33Kb), have been written to assist oral historians and archivists when dealing with media requests.

 Places of deposit should decide whether to charge for services relating to oral history materials in their care.
-Where charges are applied, there should be a standard scale of charges for all users.
+Where charges are applied by publicly-funded bodies the Public Sector Information Regulations (PSI, 2015) require that there should be a standard scale of charges for all users.

 Web access: online repositories and ‘cloud’ storage